 Ms. Woodward joined Travelers in 2008 from Goldman Sachs & Co., where she was the founding Executive Director of the company's Global Markets Institute.
 During her nine years at Goldman Sachs, Ms. Woodward also served as Vice President and Director of Washington Research for Goldman Sachs' Global Investment Research.
 Prior to joining Goldman Sachs, Ms. Woodward worked on Capitol Hill for 12 years, serving as Deputy Chief of Staff for the U.S. Senate Committee on Finance as well as Senior Economist for the U.S. Senate Committee on Governmental Affairs and the U.S. House of Representatives Committee on the Budget.

 Ms. Woodward has bachelor's degrees in Economics and Political Science and a master's degree in Public Administration, all from the American University.
 She also studied at the University of London.

 Ms. Woodward serves on the Board of Directors of the United States Chamber of Commerce.
 In July 2010, Ms. Woodward was appointed to the President's national Small and Medium Enterprise (SME) Export Council.
-She is engaged with numerous community and charitable groups including serving on the Board of Directors of the Bryce Harlow Foundation.
-She is also a recipient of the 2009-2010 David Rockefeller Fellowship.
+She is engaged with numerous community and charitable groups and is also a recipient of the 2009-2010 David Rockefeller Fellowship.